annwhoorma/pcgg-elective-f21/presentation-final/README.md

 # Final presentation

-Even though there is a _.pdf_ file generated for this presentation, it can be viewed very easily by following these commands:
+Even though there is a _.pdf_ file generated for this presentation (it's in this folder, called _final\_presentation.pdf_), it can be viewed very easily by following these commands:

 ```bash
 yarn